-The principal activities of the Company are in investment holding and the provision of management services to its subsidiaries.
+The principal activities of the Company are that of investment holding and the provision of management services to its subsidiaries.
 The principal activities of the subsidiaries are set out in Note 9 to the financial statements.
-During the financial year, the Group had acquired Continental Resources Sdn.
-Bhd., which is engaged in selling, manufacturing and packing of edible oils as disclosed in Note 9 to the financial statements.
-Other than that, there have been no significant changes in the nature of these activities during the financial year.
+There have been no significant changes in the nature of these activities during the financial year.

-3. BASIS OF PREPARATION
+BASIS OF PREPARATION 3.

-The financial statements of the Group and of the Company set out on pages 45 to 113 have been prepared in accordance with Malaysian Financial Reporting Standards ('MFRSs'), International Financial Reporting Standards ('IFRSs') and the provisions of the Companies Act, 1965 in Malaysia.
-However, Note 40 to the financial statements set out on page 114 has been prepared in accordance with Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants ('MIA Guidance') and the directive of Bursa Malaysia Securities Berhad.
+The financial statements of the Group and of the Company set out on pages 45 to 107 have been prepared in accordance with Malaysian Financial Reporting Standards ('MFRSs'), International Financial Reporting Standards ('IFRSs') and the provisions of the Companies Act, 1965 in Malaysia.
+However, Note 40 to the financial statements set out on page 108 has been prepared in accordance with Guidance on Special Matter No. 1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, as issued by the Malaysian Institute of Accountants ('MIA Guidance') and the directive of Bursa Malaysia Securities Berhad.

-4. SIGNIFICANT ACCOUNTING POLICIES
+SIGNIFICANT ACCOUNTING POLICIES 4